brainbotsector/CharityManagementSystem/README.md

 growing plants and for donating in the memory of the loved ones.
 We have also added online shop where users can buy the customized products.
 The money generated from online shopping will be added to the funds.
 # Team Members
-Samiksha S Mobarkar
+  -Samiksha S Mobarkar
-Aditi S More
+  -Aditi S More
-Siddhita S Salunke
+  -Siddhita S Salunke